fazilchengapra/devTinder/README.md

 # devTinder
-are you wnat to connect new developers?
+are you wnat to connect other developers?